About the PAIR Center

 We produce real-world research that enables health system leaders and clinicians to set policies and implement practices that improve patient outcomes and maximize health equity;

-Our work guides payers and policy makers in promoting health care services that optimize care and equity for seriously ill patients.
+Our work guides payers and policy makers in promoting health care services that optimize the quality and equity of care delivery for seriously ill patients.

 Cornerstones of the PAIR Center approach